1. Introduction

 Today’s DataFrame, readily filled with fake data, consists of the following data.

 Since we want to keep it entertaining, the data we look at today is e-commerce purchase data.
 We look at a table containing purchase items, and data that is associated with them.
 The purchase items are linked to a specific order ID.
-One purchase can have several purchase items.
+One purchase can contain more than one purchase item.
 To sum it up, we create the following columns.

 date